andoriyu/middle-manager/README.md

 # Middle Manager

-Middle Manager is a Model Context Protocol (MCP) server that provides tools for interacting with a Neo4j memory graph.
-It uses a hexagonal architecture to separate domain logic from external protocols.
+Middle Manager is a Model Context Protocol (MCP) server for a Neo4j memory graph.
+It uses a hexagonal architecture to keep domain logic independent of external protocols.

 ### Memory